Dosage Form: capsule

 The pharmacological activity of Mefenamic Acid in reducing fever and inflammation may diminish the utility of these diagnostic signs in detecting complications of presumed noninfectious, painful conditions.

 Borderline elevations of one or more liver tests may occur in up to 15% of patients taking NSAIDs, including Mefenamic Acid.
 These laboratory abnormalities may progress, may remain unchanged, or may be transient with continuing therapy.
-Notable elevations of ALT or AST (approximately three or more times the upper limit of normal) have been reported in approximately 1% of patients in clinical trials with NSAIDs.
+Notable elevations of ALT and AST (approximately three or more times the upper limit of normal) have been reported in approximately 1% of patients in clinical trials with NSAIDs.
 In addition, rare cases of severe hepatic reactions, including jaundice and fatal fulminant hepatitis, liver necrosis and hepatic failure, some of them with fatal outcomes have been reported.

 A patient with symptoms and/or signs suggesting liver dysfunction, or in whom an abnormal liver test has occurred, should be evaluated for evidence of the development of a more severe hepatic reaction while on therapy with Mefenamic Acid.
-If clinical signs and symptoms consistent with liver disease develop, or if systemic manifestations occur (e.g., eosinophilia, rash, etc.), Mefenamic Acid should be discontinued.
+If clinical signs and symptoms consistent with liver disease develop, or if systemic manifestations occur (e.g., eosinophilia, rash, etc.), Mefenamic Acid capsules should be discontinued.

 Anemia is sometimes seen in patients receiving NSAIDs, including Mefenamic Acid.
 This may be due to fluid retention, GI blood loss, or an incompletely described effect upon erythropoiesis.
 Patients on long-term treatment with NSAIDs, including Mefenamic Acid, should have their hemoglobin or hematocrit checked if they exhibit any signs or symptoms of anemia.
 NSAIDs inhibit platelet aggregation and have been shown to prolong bleeding time in some patients.
 Unlike aspirin, their effect on platelet function is quantitatively less, of shorter duration, and reversible.
-Patients receiving Mefenamic Acid who may be adversely affected by alterations in platelet funtion, such as those with coagulation disorders or patients receiving anticoagulants, should be carefully monitored.
+Patients receiving Mefenamic Acid capsules who may be adversely affected by alterations in platelet function, such as those with coagulation disorders or patients receiving anticoagulants, should be carefully monitored.